nskatti1/Fast-Robots/docs/lab4.rst

 Motor Driver Setup and Testing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First thing I did was solder my motor controllers.
 I soldered them according to the wiring diagram above.
-I couldn't take a super clean photo of a spread layout because I soldered some wires intentionally short (the motor connectors to the artemis, so it fits in the car properly).
+I couldn't take a super clean photo of a spread layout because I soldered some wires short (the motor connectors to the artemis, so it fits in the car properly).
+It was hard to make it all look nice and spreadout like the diagram I made.
 Since I was not happy with any photo particularly more than the rest, I attached all of them here.

 .. list-table::